 Often used in pain relief for severe or unmanageable pain, morphine is an opioid analgesic that can be highly addictive.
 Morphine is an extremely potent pain reliever, often administered in a hospital setting.
 The drug can also produce an intense high and induce feelings of euphoria and relaxation, which makes it a common drug to abuse.

 While morphine addiction and abuse is not uncommon in the United States, it can be difficult to overcome this type of addiction.
-For treatment centers such as The Treehouse, a belief in multifaceted, holistic treatment plans tailored to an individual’s specific needs has proven to be successful for many clients.
+For treatment centers such as Vertava Health of Texas, a belief in multifaceted, holistic treatment plans tailored to an individual’s specific needs has proven to be successful for many clients.

 What Is Morphine?